 A logical and good first step for public entities looking to encourage energy efficiency is to evaluate their own practices.
 That is, in order to encourage energy efficiency, first look to the public sector for potential efficiency gains that would both save money and set an example for the private sector.
 The benefits from public programs are twofold: (1) real current expenditure savings for the public sector and (2) an educational opportunity for the private sector.
 Although the route to energy efficiency in the public sector has many paths, an area where real energy savings can be found fairly easily is in lighting.
-Using Kentucky as an example, this section shows some potential savings for lighting in two sub-sectors of the state-owned building stock: offices and education buildings.
-It can be expected that the private sector will be encouraged, motivated, and educated by the state's effort at energy efficiency.
+Using Kentucky as an example, this section shows some potential savings for lighting in two sub-sectors of the state-owned building stock: offices and educated by the state's effort at energy efficiency.
 Furthermore, the savings realized in the public sector will translate into a lower deficit, lower taxes, or more discretionary funds or tax savings at the state level.
 Any of these outcomes is a net gain for the state.